Moov 37

 Recruitment technology

-your ideal job, is as effortless as a
+Imagine a world where discovering the perfect candidate and landing your ideal job, is as effortless as a conversation.

 About Moov 37

-a glimpse of the landing page.
+a glimpse of the ai agent powered—moov 37's landing page.

-Business Problem
+High-level Problem

 Job seeker problem

-/ form fatigue from entering repititive
+/ form fatigue from entering repititive data across platforms.

-/ long onboarding processes with
+/ long onboarding processes with low reuse of resume content.

-/ unclear application flows and
+/ unclear application flows and little match-based guidance.

 Recruiter problem

-/ time-consuming setup before
+/ time-consuming setup before receiving useful candidate matches.

-/ over-reliance on filters that often
+/ over-reliance on filters that often produce low-quality results.

-/ difficulty generating compelling
+/ difficulty generating compelling job posts efficiently.

 Opportunity